In Exercises 9–12, determine whether the sampling method appears ... | Channels for Pearson+

 Representativeness

 Representativeness is the degree to which a sample accurately reflects the characteristics of the population from which it is drawn.
-A sound sampling method should ensure that the sample is representative, minimizing bias and allowing for generalization of results to the broader population.
-In this case, reliance on volunteers may compromise representativeness.
+A representative sample allows for generalizations about the population.
+In this scenario, the sample may lack representativeness due to the limited demographic of Internet users who visit the USA Today website and opt to participate, which may not mirror the views of the entire population on nuclear plant safety.

 Recommended video: